X-EL Energy Management

 Electrification and Hybrid Solutions

-Electrification and hybrid power technologies offer exceptional optimization potential for today’s vessels, helping to improve fuel efficiency and reduce emissions while improving reliability and load response across the integrated power system.
+Electrification and hybrid power technologies offer exceptional optimisation potential for today’s vessels, helping to improve fuel efficiency and reduce emissions while improving reliability and load response across the integrated power system.

 System topology